Surviving a Summer Heatwave

 Protect your skin

 In the summertime, most of us like to get a tan and then show it off with clothes that cover less skin.
 Generally, there’s nothing wrong with that.
 However, when temperatures are high and the sun is strong, it’s best to cover up with lightweight clothing.
-It’ll save you from getting sunburned and could protect you from skin cancer later in life.
+It’ll save you from getting sunburned and protect you from skin cancer later in life.

 Protect your car from hot weather